Thank you for your interest in Hills Road Sixth Form College.

 are living with their parent(s) in the Local Authority defined area served by the CAP schools (as defined by this list of 'in-area' postcodes

 All other applicants are classified as 'out-area'.
 We strongly encourage 'out-area' applications, offers from which are continuing to increase each year.
-For example, 250 out of 400 qualified out-area applicants in 2016 received an offer in either April or August.
+A record number of 260 out of 400 qualified out-area applicants received an offer in April 2017 (and a further 70 out of 150 qualified out-area applicants received a ‘post-results’ offer in August 2017).
 ‘Out-area’ applicants are encouraged to apply to more than one CAP centre to keep options open, and are also strongly advised to make provision in their own local area.

 To complete this form, you will need:

 This form needs to be completed with enough time for your referee to enter their information

 - An email address for a parent* who lives at home with you [*or your designated legal guardian].

 - The title and name (eg Ms A Smith) and school email address of the member of staff from your current school who will be able to provide us with your estimated grades and reference.